Who we are

 - “We believe in community-led development.
 Local people know their communities better than anyone else does.
 Our role is merely to help them address their own needs, drawing on their skills and experience.”

-- Our solidarity camps are about challenging preconceptions on both sides – among both camp attendees and host communities.
+- Our solidarity trips are about challenging preconceptions on both sides – among both camp attendees and host communities.

 - We rely on a large team of volunteers, meaning we never spend more than 8% of the money we receive on administrative costs and fundraising.